Components

 BoxLang components are reusable blocks of code that extend the language's capabilities without modifying the parser.

 BoxLang components are reusable blocks of code that extend the language's capabilities without modifying the parser.
 They provide a powerful way to create custom language constructs, encapsulate complex logic, and build modular applications.
 They are analogous to web components.
+Here is a super simple example of a component that outputs a greeting:

 Why Components Matter